pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 is value in making research easier to do---things that could save time during the research process.
 But the inputs and outputs of the research process cannot be trolled!

+The emphasis on matter-of-fact statements instead of questions.
+Hiding the research process, or perhaps, simplifying, so that only the essential news was published?
+Terseness over expressiveness?

 #### Researchers as Silos